 The Halo books have the Spartans.
 One of the physical enhancements that the Spartans undergo at the age of fourteen suppresses their sex drive, and either the books don't really touch on it, or it's not important to Master Chief and his brothers and sisters.
 There is one Spartan named Maria who retired from the unit to raise a family, but still works as a beta tester for all their new equipment, so they probably aren't automatically aromantic.
 Strictly speaking, the damping of their sex drives is a common side effect of the hormonal alterations that the Spartans are subjected to.
 While this represents a decrease in drive, it does not necessarily eliminate that drive entirely, nor does every individual Spartan react to the treatment exactly the same way.
 While asexual Spartans are the norm, exceptions can be expected.

-Lily Briscoe from Virginia Wolfe's "To The Lighthouse" is described as asexual by Market Drabble in the introduction to the Oxford University Press edition.
+Lily Briscoe from Virginia Wolfe's "To The Lighthouse" is described as asexual by Margaret Drabble in the introduction to the Oxford University Press edition.

 Jenny Fields from John Irving's "The World According To Garp" is an asexual nurse who is repulsed by sex.